NHOrus/srwq-compilation/episode-02.md

 Latooni stands straight as a statue as you walk to the R-Blade.
 The only reaction she gives is a low squeak.

+---

-Anyway, the Taussendfuessler and the Trilobite transport (pic related, thank you MAHQ) both drop altitude, so that your ground units can cover them.
-Ibis and Russel take off, and you and Latooni hop out as the Tausendfuessler nears the ground, followed by the A-Lander (kinda like the deployment of the Landmaster in Starfox 64).
+The Taussendfuessler and the Trilobite transport both drop altitude, so that your ground units can cover them.
+Ibis and Russel take off, and you and Latooni hop out as the Tausendfuessler nears the ground, followed by the A-Lander.

 Latooni turns her scopes in the direction of the TLI, at three dots just coming into view.
 "Enemy sighted.
 Two PT types, one with melee equipment and jacket armor, another with a long-range weapon.
 And one which appears to be a transformable type in flight mode."